anderic1/qpmadr/cran-comments.md

 ## R CMD Check Results
 0 errors | 0 warnings | 1 notes

-Maintainer: 'Eric Anderson <anderic1@gmx.com>'

-New submission
+Possibly mis-spelled words in DESCRIPTION:
+    Goldfarb (11:20)
+    Idnani (11:37)
+    Sherikov (10:44)

-## Resubmission 2020-05-28
+## Resubmission 2020-06-11
-- added \\value to qpmadParameters.Rd
-- added example to function qpmadParameters
-- amended \\value of solveqp.Rd
+* Please do not start your description field in the ESCRIPTION file with phrases like 'This is a R package', 'This package', the package name, the package title or similar.
-- added single quotes to names in the description file
+  - Clarified description field in DESCRIPTION file
-- added doi reference of the method used to the Description file

-## Resubmission 2
+## Resubmission 2020-06-04
 * please omit the redundant "R" in your Title.
   - removed R in title
 * Please do not quote names of persons in your Description text.
 Please only single quote software names.